 If you do not have a structure to your day, you may be met with many challenges along the way.
 This may make it difficult to focus when you need to and may cause unnecessary distractions to creep up on you.
 Before you know it, your day has come to a close and you no longer have the time you need to study properly.

 In order to find motivation, it is important that you have a structure and plan out your day appropriately.
 Your plan for your day is likely to be unique to you.
-This planned out the day should include breaks, as well as meals, as you do not want to be studying constantly for the entirety of the day.
+This planned-out day should include breaks, as well as meals, as you do not want to be studying constantly for the entirety of the day.
 Often, finding out a well-structured day that works for you sometimes takes trial and error.
 But, eventually, you will find a plan that works for you and your needs.

 4. Set Achievable Short Term Goals